 “Look… You need to respect the limited time we have to talk.
 It’s there for a reason.”

 “I’ll stop….
 I’m sorry.
 I’m trying to find reasons to hate you, and I shouldn’t.
+I can’t.
 I need to go”, he replied, getting up and walking towards the door.

 She wanted to ask “Will you be okay?”, but all that came out was “I’ll see you soon!”